 2600 Wall Street

 Another park that technically has no name, but which Google has given an accurate moniker, Harbour View has an excellent view of the harbour and the activities of the port from the end of Penticton Street.

 It’s hard to give a high score, owing to its very small footprint.
-But if you enjoy look at giant shipping containers with mountains as a backdrop, this is probably the most superior choice among the Wall Street pocket parks.
+But if you enjoy looking at giant shipping containers with mountains as a backdrop, this is probably the superior choice among the Wall Street pocket parks.

 A number of trees and a bit of a slope also give the plot of land some character.